 - The future of the U.S. Healthcare System

-The course draws on a diverse knowledge and expertise of the members of the Institute for Healthcare Policy and Innovation (IHPI), with over 38 members contributing to video lectures or leading in-person group discussions on the Choosing Healthplans All Together (CHAT®) exercise.
-With over 400 students participating in the course each year, students come from a wide variety of backgrounds, including undergraduate, graduate, medical, and dental students.
-Students can participate in the course as either an open learner or for 1 credit.
+The course draws on the diverse knowledge and expertise of the members of the Institute for Healthcare Policy and Innovation (IHPI), with over 38 members contributing to video lectures or leading in-person group discussions.
+Students from a wide variety of backgrounds participate in the course each year including undergraduate, graduate, medical, pharmacy, nursing, and dental students.
+Students can participate in the course as either an “open learner” (not for credit), or for 1 credit.
+Students interested in taking the course for 1 credit must register for PUBHLTH 626 via Wolverine Access.

-The fall 2017 program begins on Monday October 9, 2017 and runs through Friday, November 17, 2017.
-Students should expect minimal course work with approximately 3 to 4 hours of work each week.
+The fall 2018 program begins on Monday October 8, 2018 and runs through Friday, November 16, 2018.
+Students should expect minimal course work with approximately 2 hours of work each week.
 There is also a one-time, 90-minute in-person discussion seminar which will take place in November.
+Students will receive instructions on how to register for the discussion seminar closer to the beginning of the course.

 - Karen Farris, Ph.D., M.P.A. - Course Director